Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/InformationPopup.md

 ```

 ## Create progress InformationPopup
 `InformationPopup`  has `IsProgressRunning` property.
-If this property sets `true`, small circle progress bar is displayed center of the screen.
+If this property sets `true`, small circle progress bar is displayed in the center of the screen.

 **C# file**
 ```cs